ertheis/Smart-iBeacon/README.md

 Now we've completed the code for the emitter device.
 Before you test it, remember to make sure your device has an internet connection and that it's bluetooth hardwear is on.
 Another note is that iBeacons only work on devices equipped with bluetooth 4.0 or higher.
 In the app, merely wait for the server status to display "ready to transmit" then press the transmit button.
 Voila, you have a working smart iBeacon emitter.

-###Observing the Signal
+###Observing the Beacon From Another Device
-Now that we've made an iBeacon emitter, we need to create our observer.
-The observer follows a model similar to the emitter.
+Now that we've made an iBeacon emitter, we'll move on to the code running on the observer devices.
+It follows that the code in this and the next section runs independently from the the code in the previous two sections.
+That said, the observer follows a model similar to the emitter.
 The viewController handles the iBeacon's detection while another class (which we will call the customer) receives control once a beacon's information is harvested.
 To create the observer, we utilize the CoreLocation and CoreBluetooth libraries.

 ```swift
 class ViewController: UIViewController, CLLocationManagerDelegate {